migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## Adding a marker to the map

-Actually adding a marker only triggers the 'x-leaflet-map:marker-added' event and any action must be performed by whoever uses the web component by adding functionality to that marker.
+Actually adding a marker only triggers the 'x-leaflet-map:marker-pointed-out' event and any action must be performed by whoever uses the web component by adding functionality to that marker.
 Nothing is done on the map.

 Adding a marker to the map could be done clicking with the right button in any point.